GiangLeN/dockeRepo/README.md

 ### Installing

-There are two things you need to install: Docker and
 #### Windows
 You need to know what your Windows version: Start button > Settings > System > About.